DIRACGrid/DIRACOS/docs/50_troubleshoot.md

 Currently there is an issue with CentOS7.
 The python scripts have `/usr/bin/env` as shebang.
 However, `/usr/bin/env` requires `GLIBC_2.14` on CentOS7, which is not in the `libc` shipped here.
 The solution is probably to fix the postinstall script of DIRAC to not use the system `env`

+## Symlinks

+Some RPMs will create broken symlinks.
+The existing ones are know, and are in the file `tests/integration/knownBrokenLinks.txt`.
+Shall a new one appear, this test should trigger, and you should either fix it, or add it to the list.